vincent290587/frava/strava_V3/docs/RoutesApi.md

 strava_oauth.setAccessToken("YOUR ACCESS TOKEN");

 RoutesApi apiInstance = new RoutesApi();
-Integer id = 56; // Integer | The identifier of the athlete.
+Long id = 789L; // Long | The identifier of the athlete.
 Integer page = 56; // Integer | Page number.
 Defaults to 1.
 Integer perPage = 30; // Integer | Number of items per page.
 Defaults to 30.
 try {